 Gabriel has completed two bachelor degrees at University of Montreal: the first in classical piano performance in 2004 and the second in jazz piano performance in 2008.
 He won several prizes and grants both in the classical and jazz fields and received the 2010 TD Grand Prize for Jazz at the Festival International de Jazz de Montréal with his group Parc X trio.
 Gabriel has an active life as a musician, leading the impro-electro-jazz collective Extended Family, co-leading Parc X Trio alongside bassist Alex Lefaivre and producing electronic music under the alias viñu-vinu.
-He is also the co-founder of Montreal jazz label Multiple Chord Music and is a board member of L’OFF Festival de Jazz de Montreal.
+As a sideman, Gabriel is touring since 2022 with the group NIYAZ and singer-songwriter Marso Margelidon.
+He is also the co-founder of Montreal jazz label Multiple Chord Music.

 Gabriel has released seven records with Parc X trio, the most recent being Dream (Challenge Record International, 2017) and toured multiple times across Canada, USA and Europe since 2012.
-As viñu-vinu he has released three EPs: Echoes from Afar (Mystery Circles 2018), Encounters (Mystery Circles 2017 / Best Electro EP Nominee at GAMIQ 2018) and Études-Tableaux (self-released 2016).
-Last summer, he also released Borderless (Seil Records 2019), a piano improvisation and modular synth ambient collaboration with Chilean producer Nico Rosenberg.
+As viñu-vinu he has released one LP, two live albums and three EPs: Exilio Transitorio (2021), Live at Casa del Popolo (2020), Live at La Vitrola (2020), Echoes from Afar (2018), Encounters (2017) and Études-Tableaux (2016).
+In 2019, he also released Borderless (Seil Record), a piano improvisation and modular synth ambient collaboration with Chilean producer Nico Rosenberg.

-The last two years, viñu-vinu performed sets at La Nuit Blanche - Festival Montréal en Lumière, MUTEK Montréal, Suoni Per Il Popolo, Congrès Mondial Acadien-Acadie Rock, Pop Montréal and L'OFF Jazz Festival de Montréal.
+Over the years, viñu-vinu performed sets at La Nuit Blanche - Festival Montréal en Lumière, MUTEK Montréal, Suoni Per Il Popolo, Congrès Mondial Acadien-Acadie Rock, Pop Montréal and L'OFF Jazz Festival de Montréal.
 Gabriel is a Banff Centre for the Arts and Creativity alumni, where he attended the Banff Musician in Residence program in 2017 and 2019.
-He also participated in a creative residency at Centre d’Expérimentation Musicale de Chicoutimi in 2019, where he started his work and research on a project called Exilio Transitorio.
-Supported by both the Canada Council for the Arts and Factor, his new album Exilio Transitorio will be released on Mystery Circles and Florafone Records April 9th 2021.
+He also participated in creative residencies at Centre d’Expérimentation Musicale de Chicoutimi in 2019 and 2023.
+In 2023, he wrote the music for Ample Man Danse’s new multidisciplinary choreographic creation Alexis and he is now working on new music to be released in 2024.